-When you used to buy a power drill for its power or chuck capacity, it came with a single, suitable speed.
+When you buy a power drill for its power or chuck capacity, it came with a single, suitable speed.

 Are you looking for a compact drill?
-Working in steps with a little power drill beyond its capacity for holes in steel is possible.
+Working in steps with a small power drill beyond its capacity for holes in steel is possible.

-Start with a small bit and progressively increase the drill bit size, which is good drill practice in general.
+Start with a tiny bit and progressively increase the drill bit size, which is generally good drill practice.